atisharma/bellini/README.md

 ```

 and possibly `arm_64bit=1` if you are using 64 bit.
 Notice the screen rotation.
-Get that wrong and the code will segfault.
+Get that wrong and the code will probably segfault.

 Capturing audio
 ---------------

-Audio input should be exactly the same as for CAVA.
+Audio input should be the same as for CAVA.
 Please refer to those instructions.
-I've only tested the squeezelite input.

 Troubleshooting & FAQ